 Readymade energy drinks contain common ingredients such as taurine, caffeine, guarana, ginseng, gingko biloba, B vitamins, sugar, L-carnitine, antioxidants, creatine, yerba mate, milk thistle, and glucuronolactone.

 - Energy drinks contain caffeine in a high amount that can lead to miscarriages and low birth weights (10).
-Every serving of readymade energy drinks contains about 200mg of caffeine compared to 100mg in 8oz of coffee.
 Caffeine can pass through the placenta and reach the baby, who cannot metabolize the complex compound.
 It interferes with the baby’s breathing patterns and heart rate.

 - For a pregnant woman with gestational diabetes, the excess sugar content found in energy drinks can pose problems.
 Also, it adds extra calories to your diet.